orbitadajogatina/odj-svelte-ui/README.md

 ## Differences to Flowbite
 - Some components have the design slightly different:
-  - All components: instead of using focus-within, uses focus-visible
+  - All components: instead of using focus-within, uses focus-visible;
-  - Forms: When focus, border slightly thicker.
+  - Forms: When focus, border slightly thicker;
+  - The `Tooltip` is completely different;
+  - Some small design changes on `Alert`, `Button`, `TextArea`;

 - You can choose the "background" color instead of using the hard-coded `gray` color.
 You have to choose your colors defining `light-surface` and `dark-surface` on `tailwind.config.js`.

 ## Installation